 Location and boundaries

-Riverwood is bounded by Wiggs Road, Belmore Road, the suburb of Punchbowl and Eva Street in the north, Leigh Avenue, the suburb of Roselands, Karne Street and Yardley Avenue in the east, Broad Arrow Road, Bonds Road, Josephine Street, Killara Avenue and Hurstville City in the south, and Salt Pan Creek in the west.
+Riverwood is bounded by Wiggs Road, Belmore Road, the suburb of Punchbowl and Eva Street in the north, Leigh Avenue, the suburb of Roselands, Karne Street, Yardley Avenue and Churchill Avenue in the east, Broad Arrow Road, Bonds Road, Josephine Street, Killara Avenue and the Georges River Council area in the south, and Salt Pan Creek in the west.

 Riverwood is thought to be named after a small arm of the Salt Pan Creek.
 It was previously called Herne Bay.